Today it's almost obvious to state that good written communication creates a business advantage.

 I couldn't help but notice that many (if not all) of them questioned the same thing: the prose.

-Everyone advised to keep sentences short and to the point, use active voice and not passive voice, use fewer commas and more periods, avoid acronyms, etc.
+Everyone advises to keep sentences short and to the point, use active voice and not passive voice, use fewer commas and more periods, avoid acronyms, etc.

 Let's be clear: none of these are mistaken or wrong by any means.
 But this made me realize how huge the misconceptions are on what good business writing actually means.